unisi-tech/unisi/README.md

         do_this()
     elif ..
 ```
-content can be filled with Gui elements for additional dialog functionality like a Block.
+content can be filled with Unit elements for additional dialog functionality like a Block.

 ### Popup windows ###